kisnikser/Posterior-Distributions-Proximity/code/README.md

 # Guide

-This repository contains the source code for the paper "Sample Size Determination: Posterion Distributions Proximity".
+This directory contains the source code for the paper "Sample Size Determination: Posterion Distributions Proximity".
 The code includes data processing, model building, and visualization of results.

 ## Table of Contents
 1. [Installation](#installation)